-Clocks go forward one hour at 2am Sunday morning - so best to do it before you go to bed on Saturday night.
-Of course, nowadays, many of our time pieces are electronic and will do this automatically.
+Clocks go forward an hour at 2am on Sunday morning - so best to do it before you go to bed on Saturday night.
+If you have any clocks that need human intervention, that is - many of the devices we use to tell the time nowadays will do it automatically.

-In 1895, George Hudson, an amateur entomologist who worked for the Wellington Post Office, wanted more time to collect his beloved bugs after work in the evenings.
+In 1895, George Hudson, an amateur entomologist, wanted more time to collect his beloved bugs after work in the evenings.
 He suggested a two-hour shift to increase the time he could give his sunshine-fuelled hobby, but his suggestion was largely ignored at the time.

 It was the Germans and Austrians who finally introduced daylight saving in 1916, but it wasn't to stop people wasting daylight or to increase bug collections then.

-Soon after, Britain, America and other countries involved in World War I followed suit, and in the USA, daylight saving was originally known as "war-time" as a result.
+Soon after, Britain, the Unites States and other countries involved in World War I followed suit, and in the US, daylight saving was originally known as "war-time" as a result.

-Daylight Saving was then finally introduced in New Zealand in 1927, 32 years after Hudson first suggested it.
+Daylight saving was finally introduced in New Zealand in1927, 32 years after Hudson first suggested it.

-This weekend, adjust your clocks and enjoy the extra hour of sunshine, whether you catch bugs, or simply enjoy a barbecue outside.
+This weekend, remember to adjust your clocks and enjoy the extra hour of sunshine, whether you catch bugs, or simply enjoy a barbecue outside.